-For candidates failing the general examination, the specialty examination or both examinations, the candidate must submit a Letter of Intent to the ACVIM office (and pay appropriate fees) to retake the respective examination(s).
-The Letter of Intent is due in the office no later than October 1 of the year preceding the year the examination is to be retaken.
+For candidates failing the general examination, the specialty examination or both examinations, the candidate must complete and submit a Current Candidate Fee Remittance Form (available on the ACVIM website) to the ACVIM office (and pay the appropriate fees) to retake the respective examination(s).
+The Current Candidate Fee Remittance Form and fee are due in the office no later than October 1 of the year preceding the year the examination is to be retaken.